 - Testing Type Selection:

-- Black-box: No internal knowledge; simulates external attackers.
+- Black-box: Minimal internal knowledge; simulates an external attacker.

 Selecting the Appropriate Framework